aws-samples/ipfs-cluster-fargate/README.md

 $ pip install -r requirements.txt
 ```

+Check the ipfscluster.env file to edit the relevent information like the username:password needed to secure the IPFS Cluster API.

 At this point you can now synthesize the CloudFormation template for this code.

 ```